[Portrait] Lindsay Mas-Normand, PhD student in analytical chemistry (IMBE)

 Why did you choose to work in academic research?

 I feel the need to learn every day.
 University research allows us to go beyond our own limits.
 By opening us up to the unknown, it pushes us to go ever further.
-It's an environment where exchange and sharing are encouraged, a field in which everyone has the opportunity to make their own contribution and thus improve our knowledge of the world around us.
+It's an environment where sharing and exchange are encouraged, a field in which everyone has the opportunity to make their own contribution and thus improve our knowledge of the world around us.

 What advice would you give to students who want to do research?

 I would encourage them to develop their curiosity and critical thinking skills.
 Researchers are constantly asking themselves questions.
 They set up experiments to answer them, but must always stand back when interpreting their results.
-You can't be afraid to step out of your comfort zone, and you can't be afraid of failure.
+You must not hesitate to leave your comfort zone, nor be afraid of failure.
 It's by trying new things that science progresses.

 What object or image from your business best illustrates you?